 Winter Tires may not be mandatory in your province but will keep you safe

 Winter Tires are designed to drastically improve the grip between your vehicle and the road under regular winter conditions.
 These will be keeping you from sliding, getting stuck and on control under regular winter conditions with mid-low levels of snow & ice.

-Although not magic, winter tires have been tested to be the best city/road when drove consciously on top of the fact that it is winter and the speed + distance combination are carefully watched.
+Although not magic, winter tires have been tested to be the best city/road when driven consciously on top of the fact that it is winter and the speed + distance combination is carefully watched.